Iran tanker heads to Greece after release, Iran warns U.S. against seizure attempt

-DUBAI (Reuters) - An Iranian tanker headed through the Mediterranean towards Greece on Monday after it was released from detention off Gibraltar, and Tehran said that any at U.S. move to seize the vessel again would have “heavy consequences”.
+DUBAI (Reuters) - An Iranian tanker sailed through the Mediterranean towards Greece on Monday after it was released from detention off Gibraltar, and Tehran said that any at U.S. move to seize the vessel again would have “heavy consequences”.

 The Grace 1, renamed the Adrian Darya 1, left anchorage off Gibraltar about 11 p.m.
 (2100 GMT) on Sunday.
-Refinitiv ship tracking data showed early on Monday that the vessel was heading to Kalamata in Greece.
+Refinitiv ship tracking data showed on Monday that the vessel was heading to Kalamata in Greece and was scheduled to arrive next Sunday at 0000 GMT.

-Gibraltar in July 4 on suspicion it was carrying oil to Syria in violation of European Union sanctions led to a weeks-long stand-off between Tehran and the West.
+The seizure of the tanker by British Royal Marines near Gibraltar in July 4 on suspicion it was carrying oil to Syria in violation of European Union sanctions led to a weeks-long stand-off between Tehran and the West.
 It also heightened tensions on international oil shipping routes through the Gulf.

 Gibraltar, a British overseas territory, lifted the detention order on Thursday but the next day a federal court in Washington issued a warrant for the seizure of the tanker, the oil it carries and nearly $1 million.

 Gibraltar said on Sunday it could not comply with that request because it was bound by EU law.
-Washington wanted to detain the Grace 1 on the grounds that it had links to Iran’s Islamic Revolutionary Guard Corps (IRGC), which it has designated a terrorist organisation.
+Washington wanted to detain the tanker on the grounds that it had links to Iran’s Islamic Revolutionary Guard Corps (IRGC), which it has designated a terrorist organisation.

 Greek authorities had no immediate comment on the situation.